MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphUnifiedRoleManagementPolicyAssignment>: unifiedRoleManagementPolicyAssignment
+BODYPARAMETER <IMicrosoftGraphUnifiedRoleManagementPolicyAssignment1>: unifiedRoleManagementPolicyAssignment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
-  - `[Policy <IMicrosoftGraphUnifiedRoleManagementPolicy>]`: unifiedRoleManagementPolicy
+  - `[Policy <IMicrosoftGraphUnifiedRoleManagementPolicy1>]`: unifiedRoleManagementPolicy
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[Description <String>]`: Description for the policy.
     - `[DisplayName <String>]`: Display name for the policy.
-    - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: Not implemented.
-The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+    - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
+Supports $expand.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
-      - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
+      - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[Caller <String>]`: The caller for the policy rule target.
+        - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.
-        - `[EnforcedSettings <String[]>]`: The list of settings which are enforced and cannot be overridden by child scopes.
+        - `[EnforcedSettings <String[]>]`: The list of role settings that are enforced and cannot be overridden by child scopes.
 Use All for all settings.
-        - `[InheritableSettings <String[]>]`: The list of settings which can be inherited by child scopes.
+        - `[InheritableSettings <String[]>]`: The list of role settings that can be inherited by child scopes.
 Use All for all settings.
-        - `[Level <String>]`: The level for the policy rule target.
+        - `[Level <String>]`: The role assignment type that's the target of policy rule.
 Allowed values are: Eligibility, Assignment.
-        - `[Operations <String[]>]`: The operations for policy rule target.
+        - `[Operations <String[]>]`: The role management operations that are the target of the policy rule.
 Allowed values are: All, Activate, Deactivate, Assign, Update, Remove, Extend, Renew.
         - `[TargetObjects <IMicrosoftGraphDirectoryObject[]>]`:
-          - `[Id <String>]`: Read-only.
+          - `[Id <String>]`:
           - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-    - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant wide policy which will apply to all scopes and roles.
-Set the scopeId to '/' and scopeType to Directory.
+    - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant-wide policy which will apply to all scopes and roles.
+Set the scopeId to / and scopeType to Directory.
+Supports $filter (eq, ne).
     - `[LastModifiedBy <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
-    - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
+    - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The collection of rules like approval rules and expiration rules.
+Supports $expand.
-    - `[ScopeId <String>]`: The id of the scope where the policy is created.
+    - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
     - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.
   - `[PolicyId <String>]`: The id of the policy.
   - `[RoleDefinitionId <String>]`: The id of the role definition where the policy applies.
 If not specified, the policy applies to all roles.
   - `[ScopeId <String>]`: The id of the scope where the policy is assigned.
 E.g. '/', groupId, etc.
   - `[ScopeType <String>]`: The type of the scope where the policy is assigned.
 One of Directory, DirectoryRole, Group.

-POLICY <IMicrosoftGraphUnifiedRoleManagementPolicy>: unifiedRoleManagementPolicy
+POLICY <IMicrosoftGraphUnifiedRoleManagementPolicy1>: unifiedRoleManagementPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Description <String>]`: Description for the policy.
   - `[DisplayName <String>]`: Display name for the policy.
-  - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: Not implemented.
-The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+  - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
+Supports $expand.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
-    - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
+    - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Caller <String>]`: The caller for the policy rule target.
+      - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.
-      - `[EnforcedSettings <String[]>]`: The list of settings which are enforced and cannot be overridden by child scopes.
+      - `[EnforcedSettings <String[]>]`: The list of role settings that are enforced and cannot be overridden by child scopes.
 Use All for all settings.
-      - `[InheritableSettings <String[]>]`: The list of settings which can be inherited by child scopes.
+      - `[InheritableSettings <String[]>]`: The list of role settings that can be inherited by child scopes.
 Use All for all settings.
-      - `[Level <String>]`: The level for the policy rule target.
+      - `[Level <String>]`: The role assignment type that's the target of policy rule.
 Allowed values are: Eligibility, Assignment.
-      - `[Operations <String[]>]`: The operations for policy rule target.
+      - `[Operations <String[]>]`: The role management operations that are the target of the policy rule.
 Allowed values are: All, Activate, Deactivate, Assign, Update, Remove, Extend, Renew.
       - `[TargetObjects <IMicrosoftGraphDirectoryObject[]>]`:
-        - `[Id <String>]`: Read-only.
+        - `[Id <String>]`:
         - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant wide policy which will apply to all scopes and roles.
-Set the scopeId to '/' and scopeType to Directory.
+  - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant-wide policy which will apply to all scopes and roles.
+Set the scopeId to / and scopeType to Directory.
+Supports $filter (eq, ne).
   - `[LastModifiedBy <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
-  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
+  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The collection of rules like approval rules and expiration rules.
+Supports $expand.
-  - `[ScopeId <String>]`: The id of the scope where the policy is created.
+  - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.

 ## RELATED LINKS